Malachivini/Refrigerator/README.md

 2. **Manage Your Refrigerator**:
    - Navigate to the refrigerator section to view all current ingredients and their expiration dates.
-   - Remove any expired items by selecting them and choosing the "Remove" option.
+   - Remove any expired items by selecting them and choosing the "Discard Expired" option.
-   - If you use an ingredient, mark it as "Used" to keep your inventory up to date.
+   - If you use an ingredient, update in it how much of it you've used, to keep your inventory up to date.

 3. **Shop for Groceries**:
    - Head to the shopping cart section to search for products you need.